gcornetta/car-simulator/README.md

 1. xxx

 ## Software requirements
-This software has been tested with `Electron v.`.
+This software has been tested with `Electron v.18.2.3`and `Node.js v.16.6.0`.

 ## Disclaimer
+This software has been tested on a Mac with `MacOS 12.5` (Monterey).
+I would recommend using either a Mac or a PC with a Linux distribution.